Patrick N. L. Bellinger: Early service

-Bellinger was born on October 8, 1885 in Cheraw, South Carolina as the son of Carnot Ambrose Bellinger and Eleanor Lynch.
+Bellinger was born on October 8, 1885, in Cheraw, South Carolina, as the son of Carnot Ambrose Bellinger and Eleanor Lynch.
 He was raised by his maternal aunt when his mother and sister died a few years after his birth.
 His maternal great-uncle was Patrick Neeson Lynch, 3rd Bishop of Charleston.

 He graduated from the high school and enrolled the Clemson College in Clemson, South Carolina.
-Bellinger completed one year at Clemson in electrical engineering, before received an appointment to the United States Naval Academy at Annapolis, Maryland in July 1903.
-While at the Academy, he was in the same class as future admirals Augustin T. Beauregard, Harold M. Bemis, Richard S. Edwards, Robert C. Giffen, Felix X. Gygax, Henry K. Hewitt, John H. Hoover, Jonas H. Ingram, Randall Jacobs, Claud A. Jones, Ernest D. McWhorter, Albert C. Read, Raymond A. Spruance and Robert A. Theobald.
+Bellinger completed one year at Clemson in electrical engineering, before received an appointment to the United States Naval Academy at Annapolis, Maryland, in July 1903.
+He graduated in 1907.

-He graduated as Passed Midshipman with Bachelor of Science degree on June 6, 1907 and was assigned to newly commissioned battleship USS Vermont.
+He graduated as passed midshipman with Bachelor of Science degree on June 6, 1907, and was assigned to newly commissioned battleship USS Vermont.
 Bellinger took part in a cruise around the world with the Great White Fleet, visiting the Port of Spain, Rio de Janeiro and Punta Arenas.
 During the stop in San Francisco in May 1908, he was transferred to the battleship USS Wisconsin and continued in the cruise, visiting Melbourne, Sydney, Auckland, Manila, Yokohama, Colombo, Suez Canal, Port Said, Gibraltar and then crossed the Atlantic to return to Hampton Roads in February 1909.

-Bellinger was ordered to cruiser USS Montgomery for instruction in torpedoes in March 1909 and was commissioned Ensign on June 7, 1909, after serving two years at sea then required by law.
+Bellinger was ordered to cruiser USS Montgomery for instruction in torpedoes in March 1909 and was commissioned ensign on June 7, 1909, after serving two years at sea then required by law.
 He completed the instruction in October that year and was ordered to Philadelphia Navy Yard, where he assisted in fitting out of new battleship USS South Carolina, which was completed in March 1910.
 He served as assistant gunnery officer to Thomas T. Craven and participated in her shakedown cruise to the Caribbean Sea and Sea trials at Virginia Capes.
 Bellinger convinced Craven to assign him command of one of the four 12-inch turrets for the trials and his guns made hits 88.5 percent of the time on a towed target and in record time.

-Due to Bellinger's skills, South Carolina won the Fleet Gunnery Trophy and Craven was promoted to Head of Fleet Gunnery Training in the Office of Chief of Naval Operations.
-Bellinger then took part in the cruise to Europe with stops at Cherbourg, France and at the Isle of Portland and after which South Carolina returned to the United States for maintenance.
+Due to Bellinger's skills, South Carolina won the Fleet Gunnery Trophy and Craven was promoted to head of fleet gunnery training in the Office of Chief of Naval Operations.
+Bellinger then took part in the cruise to Europe with stops at Cherbourg, France, and at the Isle of Portland and after which South Carolina returned to the United States for maintenance.
 The South Carolina then returned with the Atlantic Fleet to Europe, visiting Copenhagen, Denmark; Stockholm, Sweden; and Kronstadt, Russia and Kiel, Germany, where Bellinger was charmed by a plane flying over the harbor.